FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### Problem in Context

-The games needs to iterate through the different menu tabs and the game itself.
+The game needs to iterate through the different menu tabs and the game itself.
 Before the game starts, the track selection is prompted and after the game is over it changes to a different Game Over tab.
 This way, we need a way to manage which image is being displayed and how the game can behave accordingly.

 <p align="center">